-Red and Rose wines.
+Red and Rosé Wines

 In most cases the grapes firstly pass through the sorting table where they are de-stalked and any bad ones discarded (not ripe, mildew etc) before being placed in the fermentation vats.
-The ideal temperature for red wine to ferment at is between 20 – 35 degrees Celsius.
+The ideal temperature for red wine to ferment is between 20 – 35 degrees Celsius.
 This is higher than white wine because the heat helps extract the red colour from the grapes.

 It is important to understand that the colour of wine does not come from the grape juice but from their skins.
 It is possible to make white wine from red grapes but not vice versa.
 How long the juice spends soaking with the skins determines the colour.
-For a rosé the grape juice only lies with the skin for a few hours.
+For a rosé, the grape juice only lies with the skin for a few hours.
 To extract even more colour on red wines a process known as “remontage” involves pumping the juice from the bottom of the vat over the skins to get more contact.

 The skins also carry a chemical called tannins which are bitter in flavour.
 Too much tannin in a wine can make it bitter, stringent and hard to drink.
 Tannins slowly dissipate in wine over time and for wines designed to age they provide a strong backbone.
 But to age a wine you need many other factors including strong fruit character and a bank balance that doesn’t necessitated immediate sale.
-Most wines are produced to be sold quite quickly so finding the right balance between colour, flavour and tannins is a winemakers art.
+Most wines are produced to be sold quite quickly so finding the right balance between colour, flavour and tannins is a winemaker’s art.

 Winemakers may also add some whole bunches with stalks to their fermentation vats.
 In New Zealand this could be between 20 and 40% of the production in the top wineries that produce the best quality fruit.
 When whole bunches are placed in the vat without first pressing they begin to ferment within themselves before they actually burst thereby extracting great colour and sweetness without the associated tannins.

-Fermentation of red wines takes typically between 6 and 12 days.
-A sleepless time for most winemakers.
+Fermentation of red wines takes typically between 6 and 12 days; a sleepless time for most winemakers.

-When fermentation is completed firstly the free running wine is collected.
+When fermentation is completed, firstly the free running wine is collected.
 This is considered the best quality wine.
 The remainder of the juice is then pressed and the wine set aside for maturation.
 The free run wine and the pressed wine may or may not be blended together depending on the winery’s brands and markets, the type of season it has been and the winemakers preferences.

 Like red wine, the grapes for white wine are also sorted and de-stalked but they are also crushed or pressed to remove the tannic skins immediately.
 Fermentation then takes place either in stainless steel vats or sometimes directly in casks at between 15 – 20 degrees Celsius.
-The lower temperature than red wine maintains the freshness and aromas of the white wine.
+The lower temperature maintains the freshness and aromas of the white wine.

 As the yeasts are used up in the fermentation process they die creating a particle called lees.
-For wines such as Chardonnay and sparkling wines like Champagne the lees are often stirred back into the wine to give a buttery yeast flavour.
+For wines such as Chardonnay and sparkling wines like Champagne, the lees are often stirred back into the wine to give a buttery yeast flavour.

 Most white wines are matured for only a short period and very few spend much time in oak barrels.
-If they do they are often older barrels that have been used previously for other wines.
-Big full bodied Chardonnays may spend time in new oak barrels.
+If they do, they are often older barrels that have been used previously for other wines.
+Big, full-bodied Chardonnays may spend time in new oak barrels.